ITRS-Group/cordial/tools/geneos/USAGE.md

 As you have seen, each instance is of a specific component type.
 Each of these component types is associated with a software release available on the [ITRS Downloads](https://resources.itrsgroup.com/downloads) site.
 To allow you to manage which version is used for which instance we use the concept of a symbolic "base version".
 In most cases you will see this listed as the default, `active_prod`.

-> ⚠️Note that installed releases are **only** related to their component types and not individual instances.
+> 💡️ Installed releases are **only** related to their component types and not individual instances.
 You manage packages _per component_ and with the symbolic _base version_.
 Each instance then uses a base version, and most commonly all share the same one, per component.
 All of the commands below only work with components and base versions, not instances.

 ### `geneos package list`